darrenjhsu/EasyDeepDriveMD/README.md

 ## How to use (on Summit)

-You basically have to edit every `.sh` and `.py` files in this folder, tailored to your simulation goals, which is why I recommend having individual copies of this repo for every `Experiment/`.
+You basically have to edit every `.sh` and `.py` files in this folder, tailored to your simulation engines and goals, which is why I recommend having individual copies of this repo for every `Experiment/`.

 1. Place all necessary files
 1. Edit `main.sh` so that the initial variables point to correct files
-1. Edit `sim.sh` so that your computer calls the correct MD engine
+1. Edit `sim.sh` so that your computer calls the correct MD engine with correct arguments
 1. Edit `postprocess.py` so that it generates the data you want (output is `N_frames * (3 + N_features)` for every simulation.
 The first three are round, simulation index, and frame.